Power-Components/livewire-powergrid/.github/ISSUE_TEMPLATE/bug-report.md

 # PowerGrid Bug Report

-Thank you for reporting a bug and helping us to make PowerGrid better!
+Thank you for reporting a bug and helping us to improve PowerGrid!

+## Guidelines

 Please use the Issue system strictly to report bugs or unexpected software behavior.

-For questions on "How to...", "how can I..."  please use the [Discussions](https://github.com/Power-Components/livewire-powergrid/discussions) tab.
+`   🙏 `  Please use the [Discussions](https://github.com/Power-Components/livewire-powergrid/discussions) tab for questions like _"How to...",_ "_how can I..."_ .

+`   ⚠️ `  Issues that do not follow this template will be automatically closed.

 ## Information